Skip to Content

 Surrendering your PC

-If you expect to return to practise before the expiration of your current practising certificate, you should not surrender your practising certificate.
-If you surrender your practising certificate, but then choose to return to legal practice, you will need to reapply for a PC (including paying PC fees).
+If you expect to return to practise before your current certificate expires, you should not surrender your certificate or you will need to reapply for a new certificate (including paying all relevant fees).

 Not renewing your PC

-If you are going on leave or ceasing to practice during the annual renewal period (April – June), you can notify us by completing the ‘Not renewing practising certificate’ section via LSB Online.
-Not doing this may result in a surcharge when you next apply for a practising certificate.
+If you are going on leave or ceasing to practice during the annual renewal period (April – June), you can notify us by completing the ‘Not renewing practising certificate’ section in LSB Online.
+Please note that if you don't notify us and then apply for a new practising certificate in the first quarter of the new financial year (July - September), you will be charged a surcharge on top of your usual fees.
+You can apply for a refund under our Overpayments and Refunds policy.

 LSB Online Not Renewing